-Diamond saw blades are mainly used to cut concrete stone, building materials, doors and windows, wall tiles, etc. It is one of the commonly used tools in construction.
-The quality of the diamond wet cutting angle grinder circular saw blade is the main reason that affects the life, but the method of use and post-maintenance are also very important, and the reason that affects the life of the diamond cutting blade, so how to make your diamond saw blade live longer?
+Diamond saw blades are mainly used to cut concrete stone, building materials, doors and windows, wall tiles, etc. It is one of the most commonly used tools in construction.
+The quality of the diamond wet cutting angle grinder circular saw blade is the main reason that affects its life, but the method of use and post-maintenance are also very important, and the reason that affects the life of the diamond cutting blade, so how to make your diamond saw blade live longer?

 The Reasons That Affect The Life Of Diamond Saw Blades:

 - Cutting depth: when the linear speed of the diamond circular saw blade is high, a small cutting depth should be selected.
 From the current technology, the depth of sawing diamond can be selected between 1mm and 10mm.
 Generally, when cutting granite blocks with large-diameter diamond blade for angle grinder, the cutting depth can be controlled between 1mm and 2mm, and at the same time, the feed speed should be reduced.
-When the linear speed of the circular saw diamond bladeis large, a large depth of cut should be selected.
+When the linear speed of the circular saw diamond blade is large, a large depth of cut should be selected.

 - Feed speed: The feed speed is the feed speed of the stone being sawed.
 Its size affects the cutting rate, the force on the saw blade, and the heat dissipation in the sawing area.
 Its value should be selected according to the nature of the stone being sawn.

 Generally speaking, when diamond hand saw sawing soft stone, such as marble, the feed speed can be appropriately increased.
 If the feed speed is too low, it is more conducive to improve the sawing rate.
 When sawing fine-grained and relatively homogeneous granite, the feed speed can be appropriately increased.
 If the feed speed is too low, the diamond blade will be easily ground.